-Prior to joining the firm, Cynthia built and headed a legal department to support the banking, investment banking, research, and trading operations of a large global merchant bank in Southeast Asia.
-She was the general counsel and corporate secretary of a publicly traded U.S. company.
+Prior to joining the firm, Cynthia built and headed a legal department to support the banking, investment banking, research, and trading operations of a large global merchant bank in Southeast Asia, also working with the bank in New York and Europe.
+She was also the general counsel and corporate secretary of a publicly traded U.S. company.
+Cynthia started her career as a finance associate at other AmLaw 100 firms.

-Cynthia is a member of the Pro Bono College of the State Bar of Texas and the Director of Development for The Neighborhood Longhorns, an organization affiliated with The University of Texas’ Division of Diversity and Community Engagement, which supports economically disadvantaged students in grades 2-8, with tutoring and mentoring and introduces them to the college experience.
+- Member, Board of The Neighborhood Longhorns, an organization affiliated with The University of Texas’ Division of Diversity and Community Engagement, which supports economically disadvantaged students in grades 2-8, with tutoring and mentoring and introduces them to the college experience.